Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 - On-brand visuals: Color-matched paint, vinyl decals, and embedded artwork keep every shovel consistent with your brand for press and social photos.

-- Flexible personalization: Choose a vinyl decal, black-fill or tone-on-tone embedding, engraving, a custom metal plate, or a vinyl wrap to fit the look you want.
+- Flexible personalization: Choose a vinyl decal, direct engraving, full-color or black-fill embedding, or a silver or gold plate to fit the look you want.

-A complete groundbreaking kit pairs the shovels each dignitary will hold with safety props and post-event display pieces.
-Most organizations use a shovel for each person photographed plus spares, then add hard hats and a display box to round out the visual.
+A complete groundbreaking pairs the shovels each dignitary will hold with hard hats for the photo line and a display box to stage the soil.
+Most organizations use a shovel for each person photographed plus spares, then add hats and a dirt box to round out the visual.

-- Ceremonial shovels: A shovel for each participant in the photo line, in chrome, gold, or custom paint.
+- Ceremonial shovels: A shovel for each participant in the photo line, in chrome, gold, or custom paint, full-size or small D-handle.

-- Dirt or sand display box: Holds the soil that participants turn, so the ground stays clean and camera-ready throughout the photos.
+- Dirt or sand display box: Holds the soil participants turn, with colored sand available to match brand colors, so the ground stays clean and camera-ready.

 What Are the Display and Keepsake Options?

-After the dig, the ceremonial shovel becomes a long-term display piece, and Golden Openings offers several ways to present it.
+After the dig, the ceremonial shovel becomes a long-term display piece, and Golden Openings offers several ways to present it and to send attendees home with a memento.
 Display choices range from clear acrylic blocks to floor-standing metal stands, letting an organization showcase the spade in a lobby, museum case, or executive office.

-- Mini Shovel Horizontal Display: Wall or shelf piece for the actual ceremonial blade.
+- Mini shovel horizontal display: Wall or shelf piece for the ceremonial blade.

-- Economy Black Metal Display Stands: Stands that hold full-size shovels upright for photos and lobbies.
+- Economy black metal display stands: Floor stands that hold full-size shovels upright for photos and lobbies.

 Do You Need OSHA Hard Hats for a Groundbreaking?

 For a staged ceremony on a controlled site, decorative hard hats are common, but OSHA-standard hats are recommended whenever the event takes place on or near an active construction zone.
-The U.S. Occupational Safety and Health Administration sets head-protection requirements for construction sites under its standards, so an OSHA-rated hat covers both the photo and genuine site-safety compliance.
+The U.S. Occupational Safety and Health Administration sets head-protection requirements for construction sites, so an OSHA-rated hat covers both the photo and genuine site-safety compliance.

 According to OSHA head-protection guidance, hard hats must be worn where there is a risk of head injury from impact or falling objects.
 For purely ceremonial use away from hazards, an economy groundbreaking hard hat gives crews a uniform look while keeping the setup simple.